 This scheme has been extended from 8 March 2021 to parents and guardians who are not legally required to self-isolate, but who need to take time off work to look after a child or young person who is self-isolating during term time.
 Applicants will need to satisfy the other eligibility criteria for the main scheme or discretionary scheme, as below, to receive the payment.

 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.
 Eligible individuals can make a claim providing that their period of self-isolation started on or after 28 September 2020 or 8 March 2021 if applying due to child’s self-isolation.
 Applications must be made within 42 days of the first day of the isolation period.
 This scheme will end on 31 March 2022.

 This payment is taxable if you are a taxpayer but it is not subject to National Insurance Contributions.
 HMRC will automatically collect tax from your pay through your tax code, or self-employed recipients should report the payment on their 20/21 and 2021/2022 Self-Assessment tax return.

 Who is eligible

-Please note: you must hit all of the criteria below in order to be eligible for payment.
+Please note: you must meet all of the criteria below in order to be eligible for the main scheme.